mfumagalli/ngsPopGen/README.md

     ./ngsStat -npop 1 -postfiles pop1.saf -nsites 1000 -iswin 0 -nind 10 -outfile pops.stat

 #### Parameters:

-    -npop: number of populations (should be the first one to be specified)
+* `-npop INT`: number of populations (should be the first one to be specified)
-    -postfiles: file with sample allele frequency posterior probabilities for each population
+* `-postfiles`: file with sample allele frequency posterior probabilities for each population
-    -nind: number of individuals
+* `-nind INT`: number of individuals
-    -nsites: total number of sites; in case of a site subset this is the upper limit
+* `-nsites INT`: total number of sites; in case of a site subset this is the upper limit
-    -firstbase: in case of a site subset, this is the lower limit
+* `-firstbase INT`: in case of a site subset, this is the lower limit
-    -iswin: if set to 1, chuncks are considered non-overlapping sliding-windows
+* `-iswin INT`: if set to 1, chuncks are considered non-overlapping sliding-windows
-    -outfile: name of output file
+* `-outfile FILE`: name of output file
-    -block_size: number of sites in each chunk (for memory reasons)
+* `-block_size INT`: number of sites in each chunk (for memory reasons)
-    -verbose: level of verbosity
+* `-verbose INT`: level of verbosity

 Further examples can be found [here](https://github.com/mfumagalli/ngsPopGen/tree/master/examples).